Lloyd Lake (San Francisco)

-Architecture
+Portals of the Past

 The lake is home to some early San Francisco architecture: the remains of Alban Nelson Towne's 1101 California Street, Nob Hill house can be found by the lake, between JFK Drive and Crossover Drive.
-After the 1906 earthquake and fire devastated the building, his wife presented the portico, popularly known as "Portals to the Past", to the park in 1909.
+After the 1906 earthquake and fire devastated the building, his wife presented the portico, popularly known as Portals of the Past to the park in 1909.
 All that remains of the mansion are the ionic columns of the entrance, which stand in isolation.

 In popular culture

+In the Bugs Bunny cartoon Bushy Hare (1950), Bugs pops up at Portals of the Past.
 The site is mentioned in Alfred Hitchcock's film Vertigo (1958) as a place where Madeleine Elster (Kim Novak) enters a trance and becomes possessed.
-"Portals to the Past" also play a significant role in the novel License to Ensorcell (2011) by Katharine Kerr.
+The "Portals of the Past" also play a significant role in the novel License to Ensorcell (2011) by Katharine Kerr.